google/xls/docs_src/ir_semantics.md

 [channel operations](#channel-operations), but are not themselves channel-related.
-Tokens are used to determine the possible sequencing of these effects, and `after_all` can be used to join together tokens as a sequencing "merge point" for concurrent threads of execution described by different tokens.
+Tokens are used to determine the possible sequencing of these effects, and `after_all` can be used to join together tokens as a sequencing merge point for concurrent threads of execution described by different tokens.
-`assert` is a side-effecting operation that is tied into the XLS IR's dataflow graph by way of token sequencing.

 #### **`after_all`**